ommish/Omninote/README.md

 ![sorting options](https://github.com/ommish/Omninote/blob/master/README_images/sorting_menu.png "Sorting Options")

 A menu of several sorting options is also available to sort your notes.
 Notes are by default sorted in order of `updatedAtNewest`.
-Selecting a different option updates the redux state, and the notes index then renders notes sorted by the newly selected option.
+Selecting a different option dispatches an action with an attached index number, which represents which comparer callback function to pass to the sorting function, and this updates the note index component's props, triggering a re-render with newly sorted notes.
-Selecting a sorting option from the menu updates the redux state with a new index, which represents which comparing function to use.

     `const comparingFunctions = [
     updatedAtNewest,